Articles from 2025

 The Tools I Dropped When AI Changed My Development Workflow

-After 12 years of accumulating dev tools, AI coding assistants forced me to rethink every layer of my stack.
-Here's what I dropped, what I added, and the principle behind the whole thing.
+AI coding assistants forced a full rethink of every layer of the dev stack.
+What I dropped, what I added, and the principle behind the restructuring.

 EngineeringRead more →